jacoblapworth/akahu-sdk-swift/README.md

 Usage Guidelines
 ----------------

+ * Add the `xui-body` class to your `<body>` element, unless you are targeting legacy pages.
+The `xui-body` class provides background color, baseline font styling and line height.
+Note that if you use this, you must use at least version 3.0.3 of the Shared Header.
  * XUI CSS assumes `box-sizing: border-box`.
-This is provided by XUI for `<main>` elements.
+This is provided by XUI via the `xui-body` class.
-   If you need to use XUI's CSS classes outside the `<main>` element, ensure that the container has `box-sizing: border-box`.
-The reason for this approach is that the current Shared Header CSS would break if `border-box` were used on it or its parent container(s).
+   For legacy pages, you will need to set `box-sizing: border-box` on the container that wraps XUI CSS classes.
  * Do not create any classes that use the `xui-` namespace outside this project.
    The only exception to this rule is [detailed below](#consuming-future-breaking-changes).
  * Namespace your project's classes appropriately and separately to XUI.